 Using the NMEDW for Research

 The NMEDW has a few different methods for using it for research.
 The three principal methods include i2b2, NMEDW Data Analysts, and Powerusers.

 i2b2: i2b2 is a self-service tool for investigators to explore cohort availability.
 You can learn more about i2b2 here.

 NMEDW Data Analysts: The NMEDW employs a team of data analysts dedicated to satisfying requests for data from the NMEDW for research purposes.
 They operate as a research core and have a $75/hour rate (FY15).
 The average charge for a research request is $900, or 12 hours.
-To make a request of an NMEDW data analyst, please go to https://edw.northwestern.edu and log in with your NU or Northwestern Medicine® credentials.
-Note: site is only available from the NU or NMHC network or VPN.
-Once logged in, click on "Request Custom Data" and follow the simple wizard-style form.
+To make a request of an NMEDW data analyst, please fill out the 'research data request' form after logging into this site with your netid at the tip right corner of the screen.
 An analyst will contact you shortly.